Antique and Vintage Electric Fan Collecting

 Hi folks!
 Thank you for visiting my web site.
 I am a collector and restorer of early electric and mechanical fans and vintage electric heaters, lamps, toasters, and motors.
 I have been collecting and restoring these electro-mechanical wonders for over 25 years now.
 I like to buy, sell, and trade with others.
 If you have questions or would like to leave comments, please email me.
 Check in with me from time to time, I will be making changes and updates periodically.
 If you have an old electric fan, heater, motor, lamp or other early electric or mechanical item that you would like to sell, please contact Darryl at the email address below.
 I am interested in many items from the late 1800s and early 1900s.
 I also collect early electrical plugs, connectors, and adapters, as well as old machinist tools, tool boxes, and advertising signs and thermometers.
 Let's not forget the applied color label (acl) soda bottles.
 Old bottle collecting when I was a child is what got me started in this business.
 I've been at it for over 40 years now....

 Our most recent Antique Fan Show and Swap Meet was a blast.
 We had over 100 collectors here from over 15 different states.
 Literally hundreds of antique and vintage fans were on display and on the sales tables.
-We were having so much fun we forgot to take a group photo on Saturday, so Iíll leave the photo posted from last yearís event.
-The next annual Antique Fan Show and Swap Meet will be held at our fan shop here in Aiken, South Carolina on Thursday, Friday and Saturday April 23rd, 24th and 25th, 2015.
-Anyone with an interest in vintage fans, heaters, and other old stuff is encouraged to attend.
+The next annual Antique Fan Show and Swap Meet will be held at our fan shop here in Aiken, South Carolina on Thursday, Friday and Saturday April 14th, 15th, and 16th, 2016.
+Anyone with an interest in antique and vintage fans, heaters, and other old stuff is encouraged to attend.
 Hundreds of old fans, heaters, toasters, candy scales, coffee grinders, telephones, cash registers, gum ball machines, and other electrical and mechanical gadgetry will be on display, many of them will be for sale or trade.
 Not only items from our own collection, but many other collectors from all over the USA will be here with items from their collections as well.
 If you missed it last time, be sure to mark your calendar for this upcoming event.
 Free admission.
 Lot's to see and learn.
 A nearby hotel gives us a block of rooms for attendees at a special discounted rate for this event.
 We also have a limited number of RV sites available on the premises with electric and water hookups and shower house.
 Contact us for specifics and details before traveling long distances....

 Important Information....Please read before emailing me